skorks/nesty/README.md

 This is the implicit way, the `HappyError` instance will still nest the `StandardError` that was rescued.

 You can of course go deeper and keep rescuing and raising your own errors.
-As long as you raise with instances that support nesting (e.g. ones that include `Nesty::NestedError` or inherit from `Nesty::NestedStandardError`), the stack trace will include all the nested exception messages.
+As long as you raise with instances that support nesting (e.g. ones that include `Nesty::NestedError` or inherit from `Nesty::NestedStandardError`), the stacktrace will include all the nested exception messages.

 ### What The Stacktrace Will Look Like?